Pulling Your Irons Left? Fix It with These 5 Simple Steps

 However, these players are able to use their bodies efficiently and rotate quickly to make sure the clubface is delivered square.

-For most amateur players the key is a flat lead wrist at the top of the backswing.
+For most amateur players, the key is a flat lead wrist at the top of the backswing.

 Fix the Early Release

 The early release is often called flipping.
-This happens to good players when they are approaching impact and quickly realize that their clubface is incorrect.
-At this point, they use their hands to flip the clubface closed.
+This happens to good players as they approach impact and quickly realize their clubface is incorrect.

 You’ll notice the forearms and wrists releasing before the golf ball and club make contact.